-The bill introduces significant amendments to the operations of pharmacy benefits managers (PBMs) in relation to health carriers, requiring a written agreement that outlines the PBM's duties and fiduciary responsibilities.
-It raises the maximum administrative fine for violations from $2,500 to $10,000 per violation, with each day of non-compliance counted as a separate violation.
-Additionally, pharmacies are mandated to inform consumers of their right to request the lowest available price for prescription drugs, and health carriers or PBMs are prohibited from penalizing or incentivizing individuals to use specific pharmacy providers.
+SB 665-FN introduces significant amendments to the regulations governing pharmacy benefits managers (PBMs) and their interactions with health carriers.
+The bill requires a written agreement between PBMs and health carriers that outlines the PBM's duties and fiduciary responsibilities.
+It increases the maximum administrative fine for violations from $2,500 to $10,000 per violation, with each day of non-compliance treated as a separate violation.
+Additionally, pharmacies are mandated to inform consumers of their right to request the lowest available price for prescription drugs, and health carriers or PBMs are prohibited from penalizing consumers for using specific pharmacy providers.
 The bill also enhances reporting requirements, necessitating semi-annual financial reports from PBMs to the commissioner, while ensuring that the acts of a PBM are considered the acts of the health carrier they represent.

 Statutes affected: Introduced: 318:5-a